ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > [Michael Narrating] When you've spent enough time as an operative, recovering from a brush with death isn't about an appointment with the psychiatrist or a week in Hawai.
 >
 > It's about having a purpose, whether it's something to fight... or someone to hunt.

+> [Michael Narrating] There's an element of theater in any offensive campaign.
+It's not just abou bullets and bodies.
+Killing people usually creates more problems than it solves.
+It's about undermining your enemy's will to fight, destroying the morale of his troops, sending the message that fighting back is useless because the battle is already lost.

+> Fiona: Michael McBride.
+>
+> Michael: Michael McBride.
+>
+> Fiona: Sometimes I wonder if he's the one I fell in love with.
+>
+> Michael: I wouldn't be surprised.
+We caused a lot of mayhem, you and I. He was your type of guy.
+>
+> Fiona: Yes, he was.
+Where did he go?
+>
+> Michael: Oh, you know how it is with cover IDs.
+You become who you need to be.
+>
+> Fiona: And everyone gets to guess who you really are.